MicrosoftDocs/win32/desktop-src/shell/band-objects.md

 ---
-Description: The Explorer Bar was introduced with Microsoft Internet Explorer 4.0 to provide a display area adjacent to the browser pane.
+description: The Explorer Bar was introduced with Microsoft Internet Explorer 4.0 to provide a display area adjacent to the browser pane.
 title: Create Custom Explorer Bars, Tool Bands, and Desk Bands ms.topic: article ms.date: 05/31/2018